rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

     image in.
 If you don't already have one, you can create a container by using the Cloud Control Panel by using the following steps:

+    1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
     1. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
     2. Select **Storage > Files**.